cloudmesh-community/sp20-516-246/chapter/ai-services-overview.md

 6. **Salesforce**:	Easy and rapid development of apps; adds AI to Salesforce’s comprehensive CRM offerings.
 7. **Baidu**:	Mirrors Google in terms of features and specialized accelerator chips.

-### Appanion also compares the platform and strategy of AI services providers, and lists their strengths based on what is needed. <https://medium.com/appanion/machine-learning-as-a-service-the-top-cloud-platform-and-ai-vendors-2df45d51374d>
+### Appanion also compares the platform and strategy of AI services providers, and lists their strengths based on what is needed [@sp20-516-246-AI-cloud-vendors].

 1. **Google** Cloud Services: A flexible solution to start off with, with the opportunity to scale and use a vast number of highly mature machine learning tools.
 2. **Microsoft** Azure: Using Microsoft technology stack, integrate analytics solutions but still provide extensive AI and machine learning possibilities.